 Basically, there are three major categories of documents where you can put your translation efforts: technical, marketing and legal texts.

-Let’s look at the 4 categories in more detail.
+Let’s look at the 3 categories in detail.

 1. TECHNICAL TEXTS

 Product specifications, user manuals, catalogues

 First and foremost your customers must understand clearly what your machines do and how to use them.
 But think about technical documentation like product specifications, user manuals, catalogues, health and safety documents, Material Safety Data Sheets, user and operating instructions, service, and maintenance manuals.
 They are full of technical jargon and terminology.